paulca55/markdown-docs/Web Development Tools.md

 Restart your site container in `Local by Flywheel` to apply new settings.

-- On the left side menu, right click on your site
+- On the left side menu, right click on your site.
 - Select `Restart` option to restart the site.

 ##### Visual Studio Code Configuration